 The industry advisory committee recommends students complete at least two years of Spanish in preparation to enter the culinary industry.
-Students who would benefit from additional support for making career academic choices and preparing for college and employment should enroll in Career Research and Development (CRD I) as early as possible.

 While no specific courses are required as prerequisites, students should seek food service and hospitality work experiences to confirm their career academy choice.